Every environment can be used with VR exposure therapy (CBT), Virtual Reality desensitization (EMDR) or Minfulness meditatons

 OR

-with a specialist - the doctor will have access to your VR training in real-time and guide you through all the VR training!
+with a specialist - the therapist will have access to your VR training in real-time and guide you through all the VR training!

 Our system goes beyond just being a fear-conquering game with immersive environments.
 It is a comprehensive solution that adopts an academic approach to address anxieties and mental health disorders.